Causal Unfoldings and Disjunctive Causes

 \begin{lem} There is at most one map between extremal realisations. \end{lem} \begin{proof} Let $(R,\leq), \rho$ and $(R',\leq'), \rho'$ be extremal realisations.
 Let $f, f':\rho \to \rho'$ be maps with converse relations $g$ and $g'$ respectively.
 We show the two functions $g$ and $g'$ are equal, and hence so are their converses $f$ and $f'$.
 Suppose otherwise that $g\neq g'$.
 Then there is an $\leq$-minimal $r'\in R'$ for which $g(r')\neq g'(r')$ and $g[r') = g'[r')$.
 Hence $[g(r')) = [g'(r'))$ and $\rho(g(r')) =\rho'(r') = \rho(g'(r'))$.
 As $\rho$ is extremal, by Lemma~\ref{lem:extperfect}(ii) we obtain $g(r') = g'(r')$---a contradiction. \end{proof}

-Hence extremal realisations of $A$ under $\preceq$ form a preorder.
-The {\em order of extremal realisations} has as elements isomorphism classes of extremal realisations ordered according to the existence of a map between representatives of isomorphism classes.
-Alternatively, we could take a choice of representative from each isomorphism class and order these according to whether there is a map from one to the other.
+Hence, by the lemma above, extremal realisations of $A$ under $\preceq$ form a preorder.
+We define the {\em order of extremal realisations} to have elements isomorphism classes of extremal realisations ordered according to the existence of a map between representatives of isomorphism classes.
+Alternatively, and equivalently, we could take a choice of representative from each isomorphism class and order these according to whether there is a map from one to the other.
 Recall a prime extremal realisation is an extremal realisation with a top element, \ie~when its carrier contains an element which dominates all other elements in the carrier.
-The following is a direct corollary of Proposition~\ref{prop:domianofrealzns} in the next section.
+The following proposition is a direct corollary of Proposition~\ref{prop:domianofrealzns} in the next section.

 \begin{prop} The order of extremal realisations of a family of configurations $\A$ forms a prime-algebraic domain~\cite{NPW} with complete primes the prime extremal realisations. \end{prop}